yaikobzeray/dev-journal/activity_log.md

 Explored Flutter isolates for heavy computation off the main thread.
 Prevents UI jitter.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [GENERAL] Wednesday, 09 October 2024 — Entry 4

+Wrote detailed documentation for the API endpoints.
+Future me will be grateful.

+*Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*